learninganhnnp/resource-server/multipatrt-flow.md

 ## Current Resolver Support

-The existing `PathDefinitionResolver` and `PathURLResolver` in `resource/resolver.go` already support this flow:
+The existing `DefinitionResolver` and `URLResolver` in `resource/resolver.go` already support this flow:

 - `ResolveMultipartInitURL()` - Gets init URL for Stage 1
 - `ResolveMultipartURLs()` - Gets part URLs for Stage 2